Lantic Bay, Fowey

 History, tourist information, and nearby accommodation

-On the rock coast between Polruan and Polperro is the secluded bay, protected by the headlands of Blackbottle Rock at Pencarrow Head.
+On the rocky coast between Polruan and Polperro is the secluded bay, protected by the headlands of Blackbottle Rock at Pencarrow Head.
 This is Lantic Bay, owned by the National Trust.

 The South West Coast Path skirts along the clifftops, with views over one of the most beautiful stretches of coastline in Cornwall - and one of the quietest.
 Perhaps it is the relatively remote location, but unlike other stretches of National Trust coastline in Cornwall, Lantic Bay is a quiet outpost.
 When we visited we had the entire beach to ourselves.

-The combination of relate peace added to the gorgeous aquamarine waters and the pristine white sand makes Lantic Bay one of the most attractive stretches of coast and beach in Cornwall.
+The combination of relative peace added to the gorgeous aquamarine waters and the pristine white sand makes Lantic Bay one of the most attractive stretches of coast and beach in Cornwall.

 Access is relatively easy; at least it is easy if you don't mind a lovely walk from the National Trust car park on the minor road skirting the clifftops west of Polperro.
 There is space for about 75 cars and a useful information panel with details of the geology, flora, and fauna of the area, with a useful map of the trail to the beach.

-The parking arrea is just west of Triggabrowne Farm, and has the post code PL23 1NP.
+The parking area is just west of Triggabrowne Farm, and has the postcode PL23 1NP.
 The car park is free to National Trust members but there is a charge if you are not a member.

 From the parking area you have to follow a trail beside the road west until you come to a signposted footpath leading south across National Trust land towards the cliffs.
 The path crosses farm fields before sloping down towards the Pencarrow Head headland.
 You cross the South West Coast Path atop the cliffs and go through a cattle fence and then take a signposted trail that winds steeply down, and down, and down to the beach far below.